What is SaaS?

 Testing should focus on confirming that backup files are accessible, not being corrupt, and if it can be successfully restored within the timeframe of the systems.

 Recovery testing holds significance when it comes to tape and other physical backup media.
 Storing media offsite is recommended as a ransomware measure but poses an additional risk of physical damage or deterioration.
 However, it's also important to test backups stored on on-premises arrays or in the cloud.

 Acronis Cyber Protect as a SaaS Solution

 Acronis Cyber Protect

 If your business uses SaaS, the best action you can take is to put a backup service in place to protect the data your business creates and uses within SaaS applications, no matter what happens.

-Purpose-built to ensure 360-degree cyber security for businesses, Acronis' cyber protection solutions such as Acronis Cyber Protect (includes Acronis Cyber Backup) deliver easy, efficient, reliable and secure cyber protection for all data and apps in on-premises and remote systems, in private and public clouds, and on mobile devices.
+Purpose-built to ensure 360-degree for businesses, Acronis' cyber protection solutions such as Acronis Cyber Protect (includes Acronis Cyber Backup) deliver easy, efficient, reliable and secure cyber protection for all data and apps in on-premises and remote systems, in private and public clouds, and on mobile devices.
 For SaaS applications in particular, Acronis Cyber Protect (includes Acronis Cyber Backup) enables you to perform cloud-to-cloud backups so that you can store the data used in your Microsoft 365 or Google Workspace applications to a separate public or private cloud.
 This helps ensure that your organization is meeting the 3-2-1 backup rule.

 Acronis is a Swiss company, founded in Singapore.
-Celebrating two decades of innovation, Acronis has more than 2,000 employees in 45 locations.
-Acronis Cyber Protect solution is available in 26 languages in over 150 countries and is used by 18,000 service providers to protect over 750,000 businesses.
+Celebrating two decades of innovation, Acronis has more than 1,800 employees in 45 locations.
+The Acronis Cyber Protect Cloud solution is available in 26 languages in over 150 countries and is used by 20,000 service providers to protect over 750,000 businesses.